metaplex-foundation/developer-hub/src/pages/das-api/getting-started.md

 ## DAS for MPL Core

-The DAS Extension fpr [MPL Core](/core) helps directly returns you the correct types to further use with the MPL SDKs.
-It also automatically derives the plugins in assets inherited from the collection and provides [functions for DAS-to-Core type conversions](//TODO).
+The [DAS Extension](/das-api/core-extension) for [MPL Core](/core) helps directly returns you the correct types to further use with the MPL SDKs.
+It also automatically derives the plugins in assets inherited from the collection and provides [functions for DAS-to-Core type conversions](/das-api/core-extension/convert-das-asset-to-core).

 To use it first install the additional package: